Spritea/BoxMOTS/README.md

 We use [DeepSORT](https://github.com/dyhBUPT/StrongSORT) for data association, based on both motion and appearance information.
 This part is contained in the [StrongSORT](StrongSORT) folder.
 Please go to the the [README](StrongSORT/README.md) file under that folder for usage details.

 ## Optical Flow Model
-We use [GMA](https://github.com/zacjiang/GMA) to generate optical flow results for the KITTI MOTS and BDD100K MOTS training sets.
+We use the [GMA](https://github.com/zacjiang/GMA) method to generate optical flow results for the KITTI MOTS and BDD100K MOTS training sets.
 Optical flow results are used to train the main model.
+This part is contained in the [GMA](GMA) folder.
+Please go to the the [README](GMA/README.md) file under that folder for usage details.

 ## Shadow Detection Model
-We use [SSIS](https://github.com/stevewongv/SSIS) to detect the shadow and remove it from the car-like object's segmentation result.
+We use the [SSIS](https://github.com/stevewongv/SSIS) method to detect the shadow and remove it from the car-like object's segmentation result.
 Shadow detection results are used in the inference process.

 ## TODO
 - [x] Repo setup.